mark-watson/Java-AI-Book/manuscript/nlp.md

 ![UML class diagram for top level NLP code](images/nlp-uml.png)

-The XML parsing code is for reading the file **test_data/classification_tags.xml** that contains ranked word terms for various categories we cover (e.g., politics, economy, etc.).
+The XML parsing code is for reading the file **test_data/classification_tags.xml** that contains ranked word terms for various categories we cover (e.g., politics, economy, etc.), often referred to as term frequency–inverse document frequency ([tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)).

 {width=50%}
 ![UML class diagram for low-level utilities](images/nlp-utils-uml.png)

-Each main class in this library has a **main** method that provides a short demonstration of calling the library.
+Each main class in this library has a **main** method that provides a short demonstration of using the class.
 The *Makefile* has targets for running the **main** method for each of the top level classes:

 {linenos=on}
 ~~~~~~~~